thwjoy/thwjoy.github.io/_posts/2025-02-11-gen-models.md

 - **Discriminator (D)**: Distinguishes between real and fake samples.

 Objective Function (Minimax Game):
+The goal is to learn a generator that fools the discriminator and a discriminator that can tell the difference between a real and fake images, this is basically an arms race.
 The GAN objective can be expressed as:
 $$
 \min_G \max_D \mathbb{E}_{x \sim p_{data}} [\log D(x)] + \mathbb{E}_{z \sim p_z} [\log (1 - D(G(z)))]
 $$